Small-unit combat is no laughing matter. This is, unless you’re Leonard Funk Jr. In that case, it’s essential.

-It wasn’t stupid to the Department of the Army, who realized the quick action of Funk and the newly-freed American guards prevented the Germans from making an attack on the rear of the company, which would have endangered the entire plan of attack.
-For his quick action, he was awarded the Medal of Honor by President Truman in September 1945.
+It wasn’t stupid to the Department of the Army, which realized the quick action of Funk and the newly freed American guards prevented the Germans from making an attack on the rear of the company; that would have endangered the entire plan of attack.
+For his quick action, he was awarded the Medal of Honor by President Harry S. Truman in September 1945.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for post-military careers or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.